Release Date/Time: 12/16/2015 10:09 AM

 Incident: Avoid the 20 Winter Mobilization

 Location: Monterey and San Benito Counties

 • Plan a safe way to get home before you attend the party.
 Alcohol impairs judgment, as well as reaction time.
-If you're drunk you're more like to choose to drive drunk.
+If you're impaired you're more likely to choose to drive drunk.

 • Designate a sober driver; take public transportation, a car service, or a call a sober friend of family member to get home.

 • Walking while impaired can be just as dangerous as drunk driving.
 Designate a sober friend to walk you home.

 • If you see someone you think is about to drive while impaired, take their keys and help them get home safely.

 If you're caught drinking and driving you could face jail time, fines, loss of driver's license, towing fees, and other DUI expenses, totaling $10,000 on average.
 That's not a small price, and that doesn't even count the heftier price you could pay: the price of your life or someone else's.
 In addition to reminding all drivers to drive sober, Sergeant Ross is calling on everyone to be alert and ‘Report Drunk Drivers – Call 911!
 If you see a dangerous driver call immediately!
 If someone you know is about to drive after drinking, take their keys and help them get home safely.
 "Everyone needs to work together to prevent drunk driving and prevent a holiday tragedy,” he said.
 "Remember, driving after drinking should never be an option."
 Drive Sober or Get Pulled Over.

 The Avoid DUI Task Force holiday enforcement campaign is funded by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration.